friederbluemle/ern-container-transformer-build-config/README.md

 **== NOT YET SUPPORTED : Transformer support will be released in Electrode Native 0.21.0===**

-# Electrode Native iOS Build Configuration Container Transformer
+# iOS Build Configuration Container Transformer

 This transformer can be used to update Build Configuration(s) of a generated iOS Container.